Graffioh/ArcAim/README.md

 ## Framerate

-Normally the game is capped at 300 fps, if you want something else:
+Normally the game is capped at 240 fps, if you want something else:

 Press
 + **[ F1 ]** for vsync (I don't know if it actually works)
 + **[ F2 ]** for 60 fps cap
 + **[ F3 ]** for 144 fps cap.

-There could be weird input lag if you are on 60hz and the game is capped on 144/300 fps, so if you play on 60hz cap it to 60 fps.
+To avoid weird input lag just cap the fps accordingly to your monitor refresh rate.

 # Build and compile
 **IMPORTANT!** For now if You want to build and compile you need to open the .sln project with Visual Studio Community (not Code).